-Immigration law requires foreign religious workers to belong to a religious group accredited for migration control purposes by the Ministry of Foreign Affairs and Religion and stipulates religious workers may receive permission to stay at least 90 days but not more than two years.
+Immigration law requires foreign religious workers to belong to a religious group accredited for migration control purposes by the Ministry of Foreign Affairs and Religion, and it stipulates religious workers may receive permission to stay at least 90 days but not more than two years.
 The permission is renewable.
-In order to obtain accreditation, a religious group must present documentation about its organization, including its complete name, the number of followers, bank information, the number of houses of worship, and the names of and information on the group’s board of directors.
-Immigration regulations require religious workers to apply for temporary residency before arrival.
+To obtain accreditation, a religious group must present documentation about its organization, including its complete name, number of followers, bank information, number of houses of worship, and names of and information on the group’s board of directors.
+Immigration regulations require religious workers to apply for temporary residence before arrival.

 The country is a party to the International Covenant on Civil and Political Rights.

-Some non-Catholic leaders continued to state the constitution did not sufficiently address the specific concerns of non-Catholic religious groups.
+Some non-Catholic leaders continued to state the constitution did not sufficiently address the specific concerns of non-Catholic religious groups, in particular regarding registration processes.
 Members of Protestant groups registered as secular associations continued to state they preferred a separate registration that would specifically cover church construction and operation, permits to organize events, and pastoral access to hospitals and jails for members of non-Catholic religious groups.
 In the case of the Catholic Church, the government continued to address such concerns through the special legal recognition afforded the Church under canon law.